Nearly everyone is biased against women, U.N. research finds

-NEW YORK, March 5 (Thomson Reuters Foundation) - Nine in 10 people are prejudiced against women, such as thinking university education is more important for men or that men deserve jobs more if work is scarce, the United Nations said on Thursday.
+NEW YORK (Thomson Reuters Foundation) - Nine in 10 people are prejudiced against women, such as thinking university education is more important for men or that men deserve jobs more if work is scarce, the United Nations said on Thursday.

 More than a quarter of men and women also think it is justified for a husband to beat his wife, found the Gender Social Norms Index by the U.N.
 Development Programme (UNDP), designed to measure how social beliefs obstruct gender equality.